sx-fang/MartNet/README.md

 # SOC-MartNet for Parabolic Equations and HJB Equations

-This repository contains the source code for the paper: **SOC-MartNet: A Martingale Neural Network for the Hamilton-Jacobi-Bellman Equation without Explicit $\inf_{u \in U} H$ in Stochastic Optimal Controls**.
+This repository provides the source code for the numerical experiments presented in the paper: **SOC-MartNet: A Martingale Neural Network for the Hamilton-Jacobi-Bellman Equation without Explicit $\inf_{u \in U} H$ in Stochastic Optimal Controls**.

 The paper is coauthored by Wei Cai, Shuixin Fang, and Tao Zhou, and has been accepted by SIAM Journal on Scientific Computing.